aibartt/Noseee/README.md

 ## Potential next steps

-I would like to continue my introduction to ML5 and PoseNet specifically, and thinking of creating a personal application with multiple games like this accumulated into one app about machine learning.
-In regards to Noseee, I would like to improve the WebRTC to allow users to speak to each other not just watch the video stream.
-Also, I would like to create private rooms where friends could join private rooms to colloboarte with each other.
+I would like to continue my journey to ML5 and PoseNet specifically, and thinking of creating a personal application with multiple games of this type accumulated into one app about machine learning.
+In regards to Noseee, I would like to improve the WebRTC to allow users to speak to each other, not just watch the video stream.
+Also, I would like to create private rooms where friends could join private rooms to collaborate with each other.
 One idea for future expansion is creating a survey-like game where one person draws something and the other one needs to guess it.

 ## Relevant references/resources